 The (academic) institutions of Potsdam University will set you up perfectly for the start of your professional life.
 However, you can also continue your education by obtaining a PhD in one of the departments of the Faculty of Arts related to this master's programme.

 The general prerequisite for enrolling in a Master’s program is a first academic degree that qualifies you for a profession, e.g., a Bachelor’s degree.
-Your first degree should be in English/American studies or in English for teaching professions.
+Your first degree should be in an essential subject/degree program for English Studies, American Studies, or Anglophone Studies, or a comparable Anglophone degree program in literary/cultural studies.
 In principle, applications with degrees in related disciplines are also possible.

 You can learn more about the subject-specific admission requirements in the respective Admission Regulations.